 SQL Server Database

 Requires read/write access to the HelpMaster Microsoft SQL Server Database.
-See Appendix B for the specific SQL Server permissions
+See Security Settings for the HelpMaster database

 Network “working folders”

 Requires read/write or modify access to network shares.
 These “working folders” are used to store attachments, reports, themes, email and other HelpMaster resources.

 Requires email access to all email accounts that will be scanned and processed for email-to-ticket conversion.
 Requires FULL AND Send As (or Send on Behalf of) permissions to all email accounts specified in any of the outgoing email templates.

 The HelpMaster service account must be a member of the IIS_IUSRS group when used as the IIS Application Pool Identity account that runs the HelpMaster web portal.

 Active Directory user import / synchronization and Single-Sign-on

 The HelpMaster service account requires access to connect to, and enumerate your Active Directory OU structure in order to import and synchronize users.